-What is the hajj?
+What is hajj?

-The city holds the holiest site in all Islam, the Masjid al-Haram (‘Sacred Mosque’), and was declared a site of pilgrimage by the Prophet Muhammad in AD 630.
-That was the year of his triumphant return to the city after years of exile in Medina.
+At least once in their lifetime, every Muslim who is able to do so must journey to Mecca and perform the prescribed rites of hajj.
+The city holds the holiest site in all Islam, the Masjid al-Haram (‘Sacred Mosque’), and was declared a site of pilgrimage by the Prophet Muhammad in 630 CE.
 Inside the Sacred Mosque is the Ka‘bah, a large cubical building said by Muslims to have been built by Abraham.
 In the Ka‘bah is the ‘black stone’, an object Muslims believe was given to Abraham by the angel Gabriel.

 What does this certificate say?

 This 15-century illustrated scroll attests that Maymunah, daughter of Muhammad ibn ‘Abd Allah al-Zardali, made the pilgrimage to Mecca and visited the tomb of the Prophet Muhammad in the year 836 AH (1432/1433 CE).
 The scroll as a whole depicts the principal stations of the pilgrimage to Mecca, and the Prophet’s tomb at Medina.